Before the twins were born, there were three Todoroki children.

 Sakura and Shouto are barely two years old when they stumble upon the Training Room.

-Even though none of them are considered Enji's heirs (heirs to what, Kouen once scoffed, to his bullshit?), all three Todoroki siblings who showed Quirks are trained once a week by Endeavour.
+Even though none of them are considered Enji's heirs (heirs to what, Touya once scoffed, to his bullshit?), all three Todoroki siblings who showed Quirks are trained once a week by Endeavor.
 They know their purpose.
 Or lack thereof, in their father's eyes.
-It's no surprise that there's approximately three to four years of gap in their ages - Natsuo is six, Fuyumi is nine, and Kouen is twelve.
+It's no surprise that there's approximately three to four years of gap in their ages - Natsuo is six, Fuyumi is nine, and Touya is twelve.
 Enji discarded them when they didn't show what he wanted them to.

-In the Training Room, it is Endeavour who trains them, not Enji.
-Because while Enji is a terrible father and husband, Endeavour is on another level.
-When the twins peek inside a hole in the sliding door, they see Natsuo and Fuyumi sitting side by side as Endeavour and Kouen fight.
+In the Training Room, it is Endeavor who trains them, not Enji.
+Because while Enji is a terrible father and husband, Endeavor is on another level.
+When the twins peek inside a hole in the sliding door, they see Natsuo and Fuyumi sitting side by side as Endeavor and Touya fight.

-It's less of a fight and more of a beating; Endeavour repeatedly brings Kouen to his knees.
+It's less of a fight and more of a beating; Endeavor repeatedly brings Touya to his knees.
 Natsuo is stiff as a board.
 Fuyumi, her own hands shaking, reaches out discreetly and clutches Natsuo's shirt.

 Shouto does not understand what's going on but he does not like seeing his siblings hurt.
 He turns wide-eyes towards his sister.
 Sakura is trembling, her eyes watering, and Shouto's heart squeezes tightly.